songpoemHQ/songpoem.github.io/_pages/index.md

 why_songpoem:
   - excerpt: "Why customers choose Songpoem Solutions."
 why_songpoem_row:
+  - title: "Accelerated Development"
+    excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again.
+    "
   - title: "Agile Development"
     excerpt: "
     Continuous improvements with no practical downtime of the application.